cosmos/awesome-cosmos/README.md

-# Awesome Cosmos!
+# Awesome Cosmos

-If you would like to contribute to this repo, please read the [contributing guide](./contributing.md), we have some guidelines to who can be accepted into the repo.
-Thank you!!!
+The Cosmos-SDK is a framework for building blockchain applications in Golang.
+It is being used to build Gaia, the first implementation of the Cosmos Hub.

+## Contributing

+Please read the [contributing guide](./contributing.md).
+Thank you to all our [contributors](https://github.com/cosmos/awesome/graphs/contributors)

 ## Contents